kvvasuu/fiber-fade-group/README.md

 ## Description

-**Fiber FadeGroup** lets you animate objects in and out of your R3F scene using shader-based effects.
+**Fiber Fade Group** lets you animate objects in and out of your R3F scene using shader-based effects.
 It patches materials at compile time via `onBeforeCompile`, leaving original shaders intact and avoiding unnecessary re-renders.

 Four fade modes are available: